How to Reverse Direction in Brushless Motors

 This discussion is for all types of RC brushless motors.
 The older brushed-type motors will be discussed in another post.

-The need to reverse rotation in brushless motors comes up every once in a while and I have to consult various people and read articles to remember the process and pitfalls if you REALLY want to do this.
+The need to reverse rotation in brushless motors comes up every so often and I have to engage my brain for a while to make sure I have explained every detail to the customer to prevent fried motors and other pitfalls if you REALLY want to do this.
+I consolidated all this research in this blog.
 Best method is to have a car setup for standard motor rotation, you will be happy you did!

 1) Many ESCs have an option to change the rotation to 'REV' or have the motor rotate counter-clockwise when viewed from the timing (non-shaft end).
 Simply change that option.